Highlighting Waterford

 Posted on 08/14/19 by Amanda Singleton

-"Her living will takes over now,” said the nurse practitioner the morning after my mother slipped into a coma.
+“Her living will takes over now,” the nurse practitioner said the morning after my mother slipped into a coma.

-I was 51 weeks into 24-hours-a-day caregiving, which included constant decision-making about hospital, rehab and nursing facility admissions as well as readjustments of medication and treatment plans — without a break.
+I was 51 weeks into 24-hours-a-day caregiving, which included constant decision-making about hospital, rehab and nursing facility admissions, as well as readjustments of medication and treatment plans — without a break.
 Practically every day of caregiving held life-or-death choices.

-And, suddenly, there were no more decisions to make.
-All I had to do was be a daughter.
-To hold my mother's hand, sing and talk to her, and wait.
-And when she passed away, my heart, mind and soul were at peace.
+Suddenly, there were no more decisions to make.
+All I had to do was be a daughter, to hold my mother’s hand, sing and talk to her, and wait.
+And when she died, my heart, mind and soul were at peace.
+My mom’s living will said she did not want life support or to be kept alive when there was no chance that she could survive without life support.

-My mom's living will said that she did not want life support or to be kept alive when there was no chance that she could survive without life support.
-And so, after examination and deliberation by her physicians, her final wishes were honored and carried out.
-It's what she wanted.
-But her living will was also a gift to me, because without it I wouldn't have been able to let go and wouldn't have known that beautiful peace.
+After examination and deliberation by her physicians, her final wishes were honored and carried out.
+It’s what she wanted.
+But her living will was also a gift to me, because without it, I wouldn’t have been able to let go and know that beautiful peace.

 Why it matters

 Most important is that you remain the captain of your own ship, with the authority to dictate how you want to live and die.
-Considering that the majority of dying people are unconscious, in distress, or otherwise not able to speak, the living will serves as your voice when you may not have one.
+Considering that the majority of dying people are unconscious, in distress or otherwise not able to speak, the living will serves as your voice when you may not have one.

 This article originally appeared on AARP.org in August 2019